-The PLUS program is a loan designed to assist parents in meeting the educational costs of their dependents.
+The PLUS Parent Loan program is a loan designed to assist parents in meeting the educational costs of their dependents.
 The parent is the borrower and is responsible for repayment of the loan.
 The PLUS program is designed for families who generally do not qualify for other forms of financial assistance and who can meet the additional burden of loan payments.

 Parents who do not have an adverse credit history may be eligible to borrow up to the total cost of the student's education, minus any other financial aid received by the student.
-The PLUS interest rate is variable, up to a maximum interest rate of 10 percent.
+The PLUS interest rate is fixed at 8.5 percent.
 Repayment of the loan begins within 60 days of the disbursement of the loan.
 Parents must repay both interest and principal and should check with their lender concerning deferment options.